Off Grid Living: Costs, Considerations and Preparation

 13. Supplies and Tools

 It takes a lot of different supplies and tools to live off the grid safely and comfortably.
 Not all of these are completely necessary.
-However, by investing in certain supplies, you can reduce your dependency on other resources.
+However, you can reduce your dependency on other resources by investing in certain supplies.
 For example, if you invest in a good hand-crank washing machine, you won’t need as much solar power.

-For this reason, it is wise to make a list of all of the supplies you will likely need to get started with off-grid living.
-If you aren’t raising animals or farming, then you won’t need as many supplies.
+For this reason, it is wise to list all the supplies you will likely need to get started with off-grid living.
+You won’t need as many supplies if you aren’t raising animals or farming.

-Likewise, if you are content with hand-washing your clothes (which is no fun in winter) and taking cold showers (also not fun in winter!), then your costs will be much lower.
+Likewise, your costs will be much lower if you are content with hand-washing your clothes (which is not fun in winter) and taking cold showers (also not fun in winter!).

 See a complete list of off-grid equipment here.